Moreno + Kit landing balustrade fir

 How do I cut the MORENO staircase to my floor-to-floor height?

-The cut is made on the stringers from the bottom, according to the cutting chart provided in the instructions.
-Each centimetre removed changes the height of the first tread.
-For a floor-to-floor height of 270 cm for example, the cut is approximately 15 cm per stringer.
-Use a guided circular saw and work on both stringers simultaneously to ensure a perfect level.
+Cutting is carried out on the stringers from the bottom, according to the cutting chart provided in the instructions.
+Each centimetre removed modifies the height of the first tread.
+For a floor-to-floor height of 270 cm, for example, the cut is approximately 15 cm per stringer.
+Use a guided circular saw and work on both stringers simultaneously to ensure a perfectly level result.

 What is the difference between the version with and without risers?

-With risers, the staircase is closed: the vertical faces between the treads are clad, the structure is visually more solid and allows less dust through.
-Without risers, the staircase is open, visually lighter and allowing light to pass through.
+With risers, the staircase is closed: the vertical faces between the treads are clad, the structure looks visually fuller and lets less dust through.
+Without risers, the staircase is open, visually lighter and allows light to pass through.
 Both versions use the same stringer; only the tread section changes (200x28 mm with / 220x28 mm without).

-Is the 85x273 cm stairwell a minimum or a recommended dimension?
+Is the 85x273 cm stairwell opening a minimum or a recommended dimension?

-This is a recommended dimension for comfortable assembly with installation tolerances.
+This is a recommended dimension for comfortable fitting with installation tolerances.
 The strict minimum dimension is the staircase footprint (273 cm) + width (80 cm).
-In practice, allowing 5 extra cm in width and 2 cm in length makes it possible to adjust the plumb without constraint.
+In practice, allowing an extra 5 cm in width and 2 cm in length makes it easier to adjust plumb without constraint.

 Which staircase should I choose for a mezzanine with a floor-to-floor height of 260 cm?

-Should the fir be treated before or after installation?
+Should fir be treated before or after installation?

 The finish is applied after complete installation, once the staircase is fixed in place.
-If a handrail is planned, it can be fitted before or after the finish depending on your workflow.
-Treating before installation risks fouling the assembly areas and preventing adjustments.
-However, hidden surfaces (undersides of treads, inner faces of stringers) can be treated before assembly for complete protection.
+If a handrail is planned, it can be fitted before or after finishing depending on your workflow.
+Treating before installation risks clogging the assembly areas and preventing adjustments.
+However, the hidden faces (undersides of treads, inner faces of stringers) can be treated before assembly for complete protection.

 Why choose the MORENO rather than a quarter-turn staircase?

-The straight MORENO staircase is suitable when the stairwell is rectangular and aligned along the length of the staircase, with no change of direction.
-Installation is simpler and the price more accessible.
-A quarter-turn staircase is necessary when the floor space does not allow the full footprint (273 cm) to be aligned in a straight line, or when the layout of the room requires a change of direction.
+The straight staircase MORENO is suitable when the stairwell opening is rectangular and aligned along the length of the staircase, with no change of direction.
+It is simpler to install and more affordable.
+A quarter-turn staircase is necessary when the available floor space does not allow the full footprint (273 cm) to be aligned in a straight line, or when the room layout requires a change of direction.

 Our complementary staircases